 Students and alumni currently have unlimited storage for Google Drive, Gmail, and Google Photos.
-However, Google recently announced that new storage limits (100 TB)* for Google Workspace for Education (formerly known as G Suite for Education) will take effect in September 30, 2022.
+However, Google recently announced their new storage limits for Google Workspace for Education (formerly known as G Suite for Education).

 An alumnus of 3 years or more will need to remove ALL Google drive data (and large attachments greater than 25 MB) for email access to continue.

 *The University is provided a baseline of 100 TB of pooled storage shared across all users.
 The model provides enough storage for over 100 million documents, 8 million presentations, or 400,000 hours of video.
 This model goes into effect across all Google Workspace for Education editions for existing customers.

 In preparation for this upcoming change, users should review their current storage usage and delete or move files out of Drive, Gmail, and Photos.

 - To confirm how much storage you’re using, go to https://drive.google.com/#quota.

 - To review and delete large or unnecessary files in Drive, go to https://drive.google.com/drive/quota.

 - To review and delete large or unnecessary files in shared drives, go to https://drive.google.com/drive/shared-drives.